Pipeline Stages & Configuration | FieldCamp

 Reordering Stages

 Use the up/down arrow buttons next to each stage to change the display order.
-The order determines how columns appear on the kanban board.
+The order also controls the column order on the kanban view.

 Deleting Stages

 Click the trash icon next to any custom stage to remove it.
-System stages (marked with a badge) cannot be deleted.
+System stages cannot be deleted — the trash icon is hidden for those rows.

 Before deleting a custom stage, make sure no requests are currently in that stage.
-Move or reassign records to a different stage first.
-FieldCamp will block deletion if records still exist in the stage.
+Move or reassign records to a different stage first, otherwise the save will fail.

 Managing Transitions

-The Transitions tab controls which stage changes are allowed.
-Each transition defines:
+The Transitions tab controls which stage-to-stage moves are allowed.
+Each row represents one allowed move and is defined by:

 | Property | Description |